sktime/skbase/docs/source/about/governance.rst

 Core developers are expected to express their consensus (or veto) in the medium where a given decision takes place.
-For changes included in the Project's issues and Pull Requests, this is through comments or Github's built-in review process.
+For changes included in the Project's issues and Pull Requests, this is through comments or GitHub's built-in review process.

 Types of decisions
 ------------------